 We will normally repair and maintain the structure and exterior of your home, such as the roof, walls, foundations, external windows and doors, gutters and drains.
 We will also look after communal areas and door entry systems.
 You pay for this through your service charge.
 We know that not all repairs can wait until the next scheduled maintenance for your block or communal area.
 In such circumstances, please contact customer services on 01329 236100 or e-mail email@example.com (or 0800 374485 emergency/out of hours).
 As a leaseholder, you are responsible for repair and maintenance inside your home, such as internal walls, floors, ceilings, doors, glazing and fixtures and fittings such as pipes, cisterns and hot water systems.
 You must arrange for this to be done and pay the full cost of this work.
 Under the terms of your lease, we can gain entry to your home if you do not carry out a repair which affects or results in structural damage to it and we may take legal action.
 In an emergency, we may obtain without notice, an order to get into your property and repair the fault, recovering the cost from you.

 Did you know that you may be able to get your service charge reduced?
-At the LVT is independent and impartial and holds semi-formal hearings.
+The First-Tier Tribunal is independent and impartial and holds semi-formal hearings.
 Evidence is not given on oath and they are simple and quick alternative to court proceedings.
 There is a cost involved in submitting an application.
 It has jurisdiction for these:

-If works or services are proposed in the future, the LVT can decide if:
+If works or services are proposed in the future, the Tribunal can decide if:

 The process of buying the freehold of your building is known as enfranchisement and is carried out with other leaseholders in a block, provided you and they qualify under the terms of the legislation.
 This can be done even if the freeholder does not want to sell it.